Energinet-DataHub/ARCHIVED-geh-charges/source/GreenEnergyHub.Charges/source/GreenEnergyHub.Charges.ApplyDBMigrationsApp/README.md

 ## Script executing order

 PreDeply will run first, PostDeploy last.
 Scripts are executed in order defined by the date and time prefix.
-If scripts with the same date and time prefix exists, those of type Model will be run before Seed and then Test.
+If scripts with the same date and time prefix exists, those of type PreDeply will run first, Model will be run before Seed and then Test.
+Finally PostDeploy will run.

 ## Warning